 AlleleRetain is a package implemented in R to simulate small populations.
 Output includes demographic trends and information, probability of retaining a rare allele, and accumulation of inbreeding over the simulated period.
 AlleleRetain also implements R package pedigree (available at http://cran.r-project.org/) to assess the simulated pedigrees and inbreeding coefficients.

 AlleleRetain was developed and is maintained by Emily Weiser (visit my website here), with portions drawn from code originally written by Murray Efford (R package mohuasim; Animal Conservation 14:439-446).
-It is available on CRAN (cran.r-project.org) or on the Download page.
+It is available on CRAN (cran.r-project.org) and has been used in a number of real-world management applications.

-I would like to thank Ian Jamieson (U Otago), Catherine Grueber (U Otago), Murray Efford (U Otago), Jess Scrimgeour (NZ Dept. Conservation), Michelle Reynolds (USGS), and Grant Humphries (U Otago) for helpful discussions that have greatly improved AlleleRetain.
+I would like to thank Ian Jamieson (U Otago), Catherine Grueber (now with San Diego Zoo Global), Murray Efford (U Otago), Jess Scrimgeour (NZ Dept. Conservation), and Michelle Reynolds (USGS) for helpful discussions that have greatly improved AlleleRetain.
 Funding for this work was generously provided by New Zealand Department of Conservation, Landcare Research, Marsden Fund, University of Otago, and Allan Wilson Centre for Molecular Ecology and Evolution.